 Fig. WALTER HOLY (1921 – 2006) – playing on his coiled “Reiche trumpet” with 3 holes made by Otto Steinkopf.
 Walter Holy was from Germany and the first trumpeter in the 20th century to play successfully on valveless Baroque trumpets.
 From 1960, as principal trumpet of the Cappella Coloniensis, he made recordings and demonstrated Baroque instruments in travels throughout the world.
-Holy plays very softly and in a more chamber-music spirit than Adolph Scherbaum at the same time (with a valve piccolo trumpet).
+Holy plays very softly and in a more chamber-music spirit on his historical instrument than Adolph Scherbaum at the same time did on his valve piccolo trumpet.

-Fig. THE FIRST RECORDING OF THE BRANDENBURGER CONCERTO No. 2 ON HISTORRICALLY INSTRUMENTS – April 1964, Palais Schönburg..
+Fig. THE FIRST RECORDING OF THE BRANDENBURGER CONCERTO No. 2 ON HISTORICALLY INSTRUMENTS – April 1964, Palais Schönburg..
 Holy 4th from left.

 Fig. THALIA ENS., Amsterdam, perform wind quintet om period instruments.
 Natural horn: Hylke Rozema